-To continue to receive the remaining months of extended Medical Assistance, up to the limit of the full twelve months of the transitional medical program, families must:
+To continue to receive the remaining months of extended Medical Assistance, up to the limit of the full eighteen months of the transitional medical program, families must:

 - o include a child who meets the age requirement living in the household (see Sec.
-0342.50.10); and, - o timely file the earned income report when due in the seventh (7th) month; and, - o pass the 185% FPL earned income test; and, - o pass the caretaker relative employment test.
+0342.50.10); and, - o timely file the earned income report when due in the seventh (7th) and thirteenth (13th) months; and, - o pass the 185% FPL earned income test; and, o pass the caretaker relative employment test.